Getting Started

 The `AgentContext` provides access to:

-* **Document operations**: `context.documents` for reading/writing files
+* **Document operations**: `context.document_client` for reading/writing files

 * **Progress updates**: `context.update_progress()` for user feedback